Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

             self.grid.place_agent(a, (x, y))
 ```

-Under the hood, each agent’s position is stored in two ways: the agent is contained in the grid in the cell it is currently in, and the agent has a `pos` variable with an (x, y) coordinate tuple.
-The `place_agent` method adds the coordinate to the agent automatically.

-Now we need to add to the agents’ behaviors, letting them move around and only send letters to other agents in the same cell.
+Now, we need to add the agents’ behaviors: we'll let them move around and send letters to agents in the same cell as them.

-First, let’s handle movement, and have the agents move to a neighboring cell.
-The grid object provides a `move_agent` method, which, like you would imagine, moves an agent to a given cell.
-That still leaves us to get the possible neighboring cells to move to.
+First, let’s handle movement: we want the agents to move to a neighboring cell.
+The grid object provides a `move_agent` method, which, as you can imagine, moves an agent to a given cell.
+We still need to limit this movement to neighboring cells only.
 There are a couple ways to do this.
 One is to use the current coordinates, and loop over all coordinates +/- 1 away from it.
 For example:

 ```python
 neighbors = []